Krystalllll/academic-profile/content/author/admin/_index.md

 +++

 I am a Software Engineer at Global Energy Interconnection Research Institute North America(GEIRI North Amercia).
-I work in the team of Artificial Intelligence & Its Application
+I work in the team of Artificial Intelligence & Its Application.